invenia/blog/_posts/JuliaLangFeatures.md

 Technically, the above describe everything about Cassette, but only in passing.

 This "custom compiler pass" feature is essential for:
- - AutoDiff tools (ForwardDiff2, Zygote, Yota)
+ - AutoDiff tools (ForwardDiff2, Zygote, Yota);
- - Mocking tools (Mocking.jl)
+ - Mocking tools (Mocking.jl);
- - Debuggers (MagneticReadHead)
+ - Debuggers (MagneticReadHead);
- - Code-proof related tools (ConcolicFuzzer)
+ - Code-proof related tools (ConcolicFuzzer);
- - Generally rewriting all the code (GPUifyLoops)
+ - Generally rewriting all the code (GPUifyLoops).

 One of the most basic features is to effectively overload what it means to call a function.
 Call overloading is much more general than operator overloading.
-Since it applies to every call special cased as appropriate, whereas operator overloading applies to just one call and just one set of types.
+Since it applies to every call special-cased as appropriate, whereas operator overloading applies to just one call and just one set of types.

-To give a concrete example of how call overloading is more general:
-Operator overloading/dispatch  (multiple or otherwise) would allow one to to overload for example `sin(::T)` for different types `T`, so `sin(::DualNumber)` could be specialized to be different from `sin(::Float64)`;
-so in that case the it could be set to calculate the nonreal part using the `cos` (which is the  derivative of sin); [because that is what DualNumbers do](https://en.wikipedia.org/wiki/Dual_number#Differentiation).
+To give a concrete example of how call overloading is more general: operator overloading/dispatch  (multiple or otherwise) would allow one to to overload, for example, `sin(::T)` for different types `T`, so `sin(::DualNumber)` could be specialized to be different from `sin(::Float64)`--- such that in that case the it could be set to calculate the nonreal part using the `cos` (which is the  derivative of sin)---[that is what DualNumbers do](https://en.wikipedia.org/wiki/Dual_number#Differentiation).
-However, operator overloading can't express the notion that for all functions `f`, if the input type is `DualNumber`, that `f` should calculate the dual part using the deriviative of `f`.
+However, operator overloading can't express the notion that, for all functions `f`, if the input type is `DualNumber`, that `f` should calculate the dual part using the deriviative of `f`.
 Call overloading allows for much more expressivity and massively simplifies the implementation of automatic differentiation.